GULibrarySandbox/ten-repo/index.md

 - Could you keep working effectively for 1 month?
 1 year?

 2.
-You lose your laptop bag containing your external hard drives.
+You lose your laptop bag containing your all your external hard drives.
 - Could you continue your work?
 - Is your data backed up?
 Encrypted?

 3.
-Someone has published contradicting results to your published paper, and you've been asked to provide your data and methods.
+Someone has published contradicting results to your published paper
-- Could you?
+- Can your provide your data and methods?

 4.
-A research partner organization believes your "sensitive" data has been made available to others (ie a data breach).
+A research partner organization believes your sensitive data has been breached or made available to a third party.
-- Could you show that steps were taken to avoid this or show that it couldn't happen?
+- Can you show the steps taken and measures taken to avoid this?

 ## Audience